skentafi/ai-eng-hackathon-starter/README.md

 └── data/                     # Sample data
 ```

+The application is a simple semantic search engine for movies.
+It can add movies into the collection and perform semantic search through the existing database.

 ## Setup instructions
 1. Clone the repository and change directory into it.
 2. Run the following: